SAP-samples/teched2025-DA265/exercises/ex2/README.md

 <BR>
 <BR>

+### Step 39: % variance added

-### Step 38 No action in this step.
+ No action in this step.
 Observe the variance percentage shows that each store has sold exactly 10% more than last year.

 ![Image](img/2038.jpg)